dongliang3571/Java-Notes/README.md

 he spring-boot:repackage goal takes the existing JAR or WAR archive as the source **and repackages all the project runtime dependencies** inside the final artifact together with project classes.

+**Custom Classifier**

+By default, the repackage goal replaces the original artifact with the repackaged one.
+That is a sane behavior for modules that represent an application but if your module is used as a dependency of another module, you need to provide a classifier for the repackaged one.
+The reason for that is that application classes are packaged in `BOOT-INF/classes` so that the dependent module cannot load a repackaged jar’s classes.

 #### Profiles

 https://maven.apache.org/guides/introduction/introduction-to-profiles.html